sdiehl/zero-to-qed/docs/src/07_polymorphism.md

 ## Units of Measurement: Safety for Free

 Here is the payoff for all the type class machinery.
 We can prevent the Mars Orbiter bug entirely, not through runtime checks but through types that make the error inexpressible.
-Consider representing physical quantities with phantom types:
+Consider representing physical quantities with **phantom types**:

 ```lean
 {{#include ../../src/Examples/Units.lean}}